 For instance:

 Reputation management can provide a healthcare institution with a competitive edge.
 But this isn’t all.
-By lowering the inherent risk, it also lowers the impact of any errors.
-Thus, you may now begin to realize the potential of a positive reputation as a marketing tool.
+By lowering the inherent risk, it also reduces the impact of any errors.
+Thus, you may now realize the potential of a positive reputation as a marketing tool.
 By investing more in your reputation, you would also be maximizing brand exposure.Recruitment and Reputation

 Recruitment may also suffer due to reputation.
-Millennials form a major portion of the workforce right now.
+Millennials form a significant portion of the workforce right now.
 They are more likely to opt for working in companies that have positive reputations.
-Therefore, if your hospital or medical facility has a negative reputation, you can cross many of the more-suited employees off your hiring list!Improvement of best practices in customer service
+Therefore, if your hospital or medical facility has a negative reputation, you can cross many more-suited employees off your hiring list!Improvement of best practices in customer service

-If you are thinking that by being highly skilled or capable at your job as a doctor, you can win positive reviews from all your patients, think again!
-A reviewer doesn’t just consider your performance when they jot down their thoughts.
+If you think that you can win positive reviews from all your patients by being highly skilled or capable at your job as a doctor, think again!
+Reviewers don’t just consider your performance when jotting down their thoughts.
 They also rate the entire experience that they have with your practice.
-That means they will be looking at every staff member they meet while they are there for treatment.By realizing the importance of reputation management early in the game, you can invest in training your staff in customer service best practices.
+That means they will look at every staff member they meet while there for treatment.By realizing the importance of reputation management early in the game, you can invest in training your staff in customer service best practices.
 Making it a part of company policy can ensure that these practices will be followed closely.
 Do you know that 48% of patients put a value on the ease of scheduling appointments and friendliness of the medical staff?
 If these qualities aren’t making it in the online reviews written for your practice, you are not doing enough.

 Become a pillar of the community